 The more votes you have and the higher the average rating, the more credibility you create.
 It says that a lot of people think you are worth reading.

-Update: Unfortunately, Google has decided to end adding automatic rating stars for many blog articles.
+Update: Unfortunately, Google has decided to end featuring automatic rating stars for many blog articles.
 However, it is still possible if you use your schema markup to indicate a product, such as a book.

 However, rating stars on your site alone are still a great way to tell your readers that your blog posts are of high value.